dwws-ufes/2019-VixCourts/README.md

 2. Install [WildFly 17.x](http://wildfly.org) and create a Server configuration within Eclipse;

-3. Install [MySQL](http://www.mysql.com/products/community/) and create a schema called `pooptime` and a user called `dwws` with password `dwws` and full access to the homonymous database;
+3. Install [MySQL](http://www.mysql.com/products/community/) and create a schema called `vixcourts` and a user called `dwws` with password `dwws` and full access to the homonymous database;

 4. Configure [the MySQL JDBC driver](http://dev.mysql.com/downloads/connector/j/) in WildFly;